 The tile drain is graded for gravity flow toward a series of pump chambers where the leachate is collected: on the east to PC-1A and on the west to PC-2A.
-Each pump chamber has a 1,100 gallon leachate storage capacity.
-The leachate from PC-1A is pumped across the Canal through a 4-inch diameter furan-coated steel forcemain, which discharges into an 8-inch diameter vitrified clay pipe adjacent to PC-2A.
-The leachate from PC-2A is also pumped from the well into the adjacent pipe.
-The leachate in the pipe gravity flows to an underground holding tank located east of the LCLTF where it is held prior to being pumped through PC-3A to the treatment facility.
+Each pump chamber has an approximate 1,100-gallon leachate storage capacity.
+The leachate from PC-1A is pumped across the Canal through a 4-inch diameter furan-coated steel forcemain to PC-2A where it discharges into an 8-inch diameter vitrified clay pipe.
+The leachate from PC-2A is also pumped from the well into the 8-inch diameter vitrified clay pipe.
+The leachate in this pipe gravity flows to an underground holding tank system located east of the LCLTF where it is held prior to being pumped through PC-3A to the treatment facility.
 PC-3A also accepts water from the dewatering containment facility (DCF), the sump in the drum barn, the floor drains within the treatment facility, and the two loading pads adjacent to the LCLTF (the sludge storage tank loading area and the carbon trailer loading pad).
-PC-3A is vented to atmosphere through a carbon Vent Sorb drum to remove VOC emissions.
+PC-3A is vented to the atmosphere through a carbon Vent Sorb drum to remove VOC emissions.

-The Northern/Central Collection Holding Tank is a 30,000-gallon concrete holding tank with an 8-foot width, 12-foot length, and 6-foot depth.
-This tank is constructed from six individual 5,000-gallon tanks connected by furan-coated steel pipe.
-PC3A is connected to the storage tank by three 4-inch diameter furan-coated steel pipes and has the same liquid level as the tank.
-PC3A is designed to overflow to Manhole No. 8 (PC2) in the South Sector (via manholes MH-2, MH-4, and MH-6 of the west manhole collection system) where the leachate will be contained if the capacity in PC3A is exceeded.
+The Northern/Central Collection Holding Tank system is comprised of six individual 4.300 gallon concrete tanks connected by furan-coated steel pipe.
+The total capacity of the holding tank system is 25,850 gallons.
+Each individual concrete holding tank has an 8-foot width, 12-foot length, and 6-foot depth.
+PC-3A is connected to the storage tank system by three 4-inch diameter furan-coated steel pipes and has the same liquid level as the tank.
+PC-3A is designed to overflow to Manhole No. 8 (PC-2) in the Southern Sector (via manholes MH-2, MH-4, and MH-6 of the west manhole collection system) where the leachate will be contained if the capacity in PC-3A is exceeded.